About me

 It’s often said that we can only hold others to the extent that we’ve held ourselves.
 I’ve had both the gift and the challenge of having to hold myself through some of the darkest experiences life can offer.
 But looking back now, I wouldn’t change any of them.
 These experiences have given me the depth and capacity to hold my clients in their own darkest moments, welcoming the spaces within them that are yearning for nothing more than unconditional love and presence.

-I’ve chosen an approach grounded in somatic work, mindfulness, and trauma-informed care because it aligns with my belief in addressing the complexities of healing holistically.
+I’ve developed an approach grounded in somatic work, mindfulness, and trauma-informed care because it aligns with my belief in addressing the complexities of healing holistically.

 Somatic Work